samanthaming/samanthaming.com/content/tidbits/87-5-ways-to-append-item-to-array.md

 ---
 title: 5 Way to Append Item to Array in JavaScript
 description: 5 ways to add an item to the end of an array.
 Push, Splice, and Length will mutate the original array.
-Concat and Spread won't and will return a new array...
+Concat and Spread won't and will return a new array.
 tags: [array, javascript]
 order: 87
 createdAt: 2020-04-26